eascodes/100-days-code/log.md

 **Thoughts** Today I was reflecting on how confusing "for loops" were when I first learned about them, and now I can knock them out without thinking twice.
 Sometimes progress seems slow, but when I look at the larger picture, I am impressed by how much I've accomplished in the past 2.5 months.
 I have said this before, but I will continue to say, that a huge catalyst to my learning is working on real life projects in tandem with structured training/tutorials.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 78: January 16, 2021

+**Today's Progress**: Today I worked on the search bar functionality for the meal prep recipe website.
+I learned some new PHP functions such as "call_user_func_array()" and "array_values()".
+I have the search bar almost completely finished except for one of my test searches - the results aren't showing correctly.

+**Thoughts** I think I am going to write out some of my code on paper to try to figure out what is happening with the search bar issue.
+I am excited that it's almost complete.

+**Link(s) to work** https://mealprepfunday.com/